Takeaway

 Very important to include other people in the story, the project didn’t finish because of you, but because of the group effort.

-17. Do you have any question for us?
+17. Do you have any questions for us?

 YES!!
 You always have questions.